-The rebar is not included
+Rebar is not included with this price

 Special order item: we usually need four weeks of build time.
 You arrange a 50% deposit at time order, we build the part, you arrange payment for the balance due, and we ship it right out.
 See our policy page for the full set of terms.

 To have a shelter kit like this show up at your house, please contact our sales department.